Interactive Public Speaking Activities and Games for Students

 Dragon’s Den

 In Arabian countries, this is considered a classic lion's lair metaphor.
-Other nations eventually used the term "Dragon's Den" to refer to the game.
-Dragon's Den is basically a cave where entrepreneurs and investors assemble.
-The name "dragon" refers to investors, and entrepreneurs must pitch their business proposals to them.
-Give students a common object, and the student who presents it pretends to have invented it and has to attempt to sell it to Dragon's Den.
+Other nations eventually used the term "Dragon's Den" to describe the game.
+Dragon's Den is a cave where entrepreneurs and investors assemble.
+The name "dragon" refers to investors, and entrepreneurs must pitch their business proposals.
+Give students an everyday object, and the student who presents it pretends to have invented it and has to attempt to sell it to Dragon's Den.
 Three Dragons ask questions and make bids on the goods.
-In this way they’ll not only develop communication skills but also strong marketing skills.
+In this way, they’ll develop not only communication skills but also strong marketing skills.

 The Cooperation Game

-In this exercise, each participant has to recite narrative which should finish with a particular conclusion, for example: “... and then the rabbit lay an egg.”
-So whatever the story may be, the last line must be concluded with a given phrase.
-This is a great way of enhancing one’s oratory skill as well as overcoming stage fright.
+In this exercise, each participant has to recite a narrative that should finish with a particular conclusion, for example: “... and then the rabbit lay an egg.”
+So, whatever the story may be, the last line must be concluded with a given phrase.
+This is an excellent way of enhancing one’s oratory skills and overcoming stage fright.

 Balderdash

 In this game, students make up bizarre terms and place them in a box.
 The speaker must choose a term and define it for the class before using it in a sentence.
-Example- A Coxswaddle (noun) can be a made-up word for “a strap that is used to tie an ox to a wagon”.
+Example - A Coxswaddle (noun) is a made-up word for “a strap used to tie an ox to a wagon.”
 So, a sentence formation using the same word might be: "The ox fought the leather coxswaddle on the cart."
-This way, one gets prepared to speak in any kind of situation.
+This way, one gets prepared to speak in any situation.

 Super Spies

 In this activity, the pupils pretend to be members of the intelligence team for the government.
-They've arrived for a debriefing in which each super spy recounts how they utilized one of the objects in the room to save a life, rescue the country or arrest a criminal.
+They've arrived for a debriefing in which each super spy recounts how they utilized one of the objects in the room to save a life, rescue the country, or arrest a criminal.
 For instance: “There I was, gazing at my rival, Red John.
 He was up to his old antics, attempting to steal Olivia's newest tennis sneakers.
 He'd gotten away from me twice before, but this time would be different.
-I took out a stapler and sewed his two-tone shoelaces to the carpeted floor.
+I removed a stapler and sewed his two-tone shoelaces to the carpeted floor.
 He was discovered weeping beneath the table by the cops."
-This is a fun public speaking activity that will ultimately improve the thinking and negotiation skills of an individual.
+This fun public speaking activity will ultimately improve an individual's thinking and negotiation skills.

 My Fictional Friend